End User Agreement

 Actions We May Take if You Engage in Any Restricted Activities

-If we believe that you’ve engaged in any of these activities, we may take a number of actions to protect AO Pay, its customers and others at any time in our sole discretion.
+If we believe that you’ve engaged in any of these activities, we may take a number of actions to protect AO Pay, its customers and others at any time at our sole discretion.
 The actions we may take include, but are not limited to, the following:

 - Terminate this user agreement, limit your AO Pay account, and/or close or suspend your AO Pay account, immediately and without penalty to us;